uuur86/strobj/README.md

 ## CONTRIBUTING

 If you want to contribute to this project, you can send pull requests.
+We expect all contributors to follow our [Code of Conduct](CONTRIBUTING.md).

 ## CONTACT